syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ### DetailsViewLoading

 The [DetailsViewLoading](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event is raised, when the [DetailsViewDataGrid](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) is being loaded in to the view (such as scrolling, window size changed and expanding the record using an expander or programmatically).
-This event receives two arguments where sender as SfDataGrid and [DetailsViewLoadingAndUnloadingEventArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs.html) which contains the following member.
+This event receives two arguments where sender as Data Grid and [DetailsViewLoadingAndUnloadingEventArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs.html) which contains the following member.
 `DetailsViewDataGrid` Gets the [DetailsViewDataGrid](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) which is loaded into view.
 You can set the customized Renderers, SelectionController, ResizingController, GridColumnDragDropController, and GridColumnSizer to this.
 But it is not preferable to change the value of the public properties like AllowFiltering, AllowSorting, SelectionUnit, AllowDeleting, etc., here.

 {% tabs %}